Ivan Bohun: Legacy

-Ivan Bohun became a popular Ukrainian folk hero, immortalized by Henryk Sienkiewicz in the novel With Fire and Sword, where the character Jurko Bohun was loosely based on him.
+An ambitious man and brilliant military commander, Bohun was recognized by his contemporaries Wespazjan Kochowski, Joachim Pastorius and Samuel Twardowski as an exemplary Sarmatian knight.
+He also became a popular Ukrainian folk hero and was immortalized by Henryk Sienkiewicz in the novel With Fire and Sword, where the character Jurko Bohun is loosely based on him.
 In the film based on the novel, directed by Jerzy Hoffman, Bohun was played by Aleksandr Domogarov.

-Ivan Bohun is also well described in Bohun, a modern, historical novel about Polish-Cossack wars, written by Jacek Komuda.
+Bohun's image as a popular hero was promoted by the Soviet regime.
+Bohun, a modern, historical novel about Polish-Cossack wars, written by Jacek Komuda, is also dedicated to him.
+Bohun's death is still commemorated annually in Lviv.

-His death is still commemorated annually in Lviv.
+Ivan Bohun Military High School in Kyiv bears his name.